 Please Note: Pregnant women are not eligible to participate in this course.

-This continuing dental education course is under the direction of James Q. Swift, D.D.S., Professor, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, School of Dentistry, University of Minnesota; Diplomate, American Board of Oral and Maxillofacial Surgery, and includes faculty and residents from the Division of Oral and Maxillofacial Surgery.
+This course is under the direction of James Q. Swift, DDS, Professor and Director, Advanced Education Program for Oral and Maxillofacial Surgery, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, School of Dentistry, University of Minnesota; Diplomate, American Board of Oral and Maxillofacial Surgery, and includes faculty and residents from the Division of Oral and Maxillofacial Surgery.